sbmlteam/jsbml/README.md

 JSBML uses third-party software libraries; these software libraries have their own copyright statements and distribution terms.
 Please see the file LICENSE.txt for more information.

-Licensing and Distribution Terms for JSBML:

-Copyright (C) 2009-2016 jointly by the following organizations:
+JSBML is Copyright (C) 2009-2016 jointly by the following organizations:

 1. The University of Tuebingen, Germany
 2. EMBL European Bioinformatics Institute (EMBL-EBI), Hinxton, UK
 3. The California Institute of Technology, Pasadena, CA, USA